 Author Guidelines of Psychology of Language and Communication

 Please read the following instructions before submitting your manuscript.
 Psychology of Language and Communication reserves the right to reject manuscripts, which are not formatted in accordance with the guidelines below.

-Submission and publication of manuscripts in the Psychology of Language and Communication is free of charge and follows the Gold Open Access model.
+Submission and publication of manuscripts in the Psychology of Language and Communication is free of charge and follows the Diamond Open Access model.